Sure Dividend

 Growth Prospects

+From 2014 through 2023, Nordson grew earnings-per-share by a solid 10% annually.
 In its investment thesis, Nordson lists factors such as best-in-class technology that boosts client production while cutting costs, a worldwide service model, a balanced income stream, and a successful track record.

 A growing demand for disposable goods, productivity investments, mobile computing, an increase in the use of medical devices, and the production of lightweight/lean vehicles are all areas of growth for the company’s adhesive and coating sectors, and would add to the company’s top line.

-Additionally.
-Nordson will continue to deploy capital into research & development to create new products and improve existing ones, as well as increase capacity.
-And Nordson will keep making acquisitions where it can gain access to unique precision technologies and strengthen its competitive advantage.
+Nordson will keep making acquisitions where it can gain access to unique precision technologies and strengthen its competitive advantage.

 Source: Investor Presentation

-Our projection for 2023 earnings, based on management’s guidance midpoint, is for $9.43 per share.
+Our projection for 2024 earnings, based on management’s guidance midpoint, is for $10.25 per share.

 Competitive Advantages & Recession Performance